Wilfred/wilfred.github.com/_posts/2015-05-09-effective-technical-interviews.markdown

 Discussing code is great, but it's important you have some actual coding questions.
 You learn a lot about how a candidate thinks and how comfortable they are with different technologies.

-## Side with the candidate

-Learn about them, find out a little bit about them.
-You want them at their best.
-You want them to desire to work with you (the best candidates often have multiple job offers).

-Help them relax: don't jump in to questions.
-Set expectations, especially with phone interviews (time taken, what you'll chat about).
-Don't have more than two people interviewing a candidate at once.

 ## Write feedback immediately afterwards